purduesigbots/pros-docs/v5/okapi/api/control/async/async-motion-profile-controller.rst

 storePath
 ~~~~~~~~~

 Stores a path into a set of CSV files.
-The path must have already been generated and the directory must exist.
+The path must have already been generated and the directory must exist on the SD card.
+``idirectory`` can be, but is not required to be, prefixed with /usd/.

 The path is stored as two files, <ipathId>.left.csv and <ipathId>.right.csv.